Lex Luthor: Alternate versions

+Many alternate universe versions of Lex Luthor have appeared throughout the character's publication history.

 Earth-Three

-A heroic alternate universe variant of Alexander Luthor from Earth-Three appears in DC Comics Presents Annual.
-This version is a scientist who possesses a high-tech "supersuit" and opposes the Crime Syndicate.
-He and his Earth's Lois Lane would later have a child named Alexander Luthor Jr., who appears in Crisis on Infinite Earths and Infinite Crisis.

-Earth-3 (New 52)

-A separate depiction of an Earth-3 variant of Alexander Luthor appears in Forever Evil (2014).
-This version operates as the superhero Mazahs, takes the powers of those he kills, and fathered a child with Superwoman.
-He is later killed by The New 52 incarnation of Lex Luthor.

-Due to changes made to the multiverse during the events of "Dark Nights: Death Metal", Alexander Luthor became a human African American man who wears a suit of high-tech armor and opposes Ultraman.
-Well intentioned and compassionate yet largely ineffectual, Luthor goes on to form the Legion of Justice, only to be defeated and imprisoned by Ultraman.
+On Earth-Three, Luthor is a heroic scientist and an enemy of the Crime Syndicate.
+The Earth-Three Luthor is married to Lois Lane, with whom he had a son, Alexander Luthor Jr. In Forever Evil, a separate Earth-Three version of Luthor known as Mazahs appears.
+Due to changes made to the multiverse during the events of "Dark Nights: Death Metal", the Earth-Three Luthor is now depicted as African-American and founder of the Legion of Justice.

-Anti-Matter Earth

-An alternate universe variant of Alexander Luthor from the anti-matter universe appears in JLA: Earth 2.

 Batman: The Dark Knight Strikes Again

-A possible future variant of Lex Luthor appears in Batman: The Dark Knight Strikes Again.
+A possible future version of Lex Luthor appears in Batman: The Dark Knight Strikes Again.
 This version became obese, developed a hunchback, and joined forces with Brainiac to control the U.S. government and blackmail Superman, Wonder Woman, and Captain Marvel into doing their bidding by taking their loved ones hostage.
 After being attacked by Batman and Catgirl, Luthor retaliates by manipulating Superman and Wonder Woman into killing Brainiac in the hopes the former will die trying and launching satellites to destroy most of the world's population.
 However, both plans fail and Luthor is eventually killed by Hawkman and Hawkgirl's son Hawkboy.

-Bizarro Luthor

-A Bizarro World incarnation of Lex Luthor appears in multiple versions of DC Comics canon.

-Earth-29

-A separate Bizarro Luthor from Earth-29 appears in Superman (vol. 7).

 Earth-47

-An alternate universe variant of Lex Luthor from Earth-47 appears in Year of the Villain: Lex Luthor #1 (2019).
+An alternate universe version of Lex Luthor from Earth-47 appears in Year of the Villain: Lex Luthor #1 (2019).
 This version studies and uses the Black Mercy.
 Through repeated use of its illusionary effects, he experiences multiple scenarios wherein he acquires great power, but is never satisfied.
 Realizing his ambitions are based on his ego, he spends the rest of his life creating new ways for people to heal and live better lives.

 Amalgam Comics

-An alternate universe variant of Lex Luthor, with elements of Marvel Comics character the Red Skull, appears in Amalgam Comics.
+An alternate universe version of Lex Luthor, with elements of Marvel Comics character Red Skull, appears in Amalgam Comics.
 This version is a war profiteer who injected himself with a chemical agent derived from a green radioactive meteorite.
 While it extends his lifespan, it also gives him green skin and a skull-like head.
 Taking the name the "Green Skull", he goes on to oppose Super-Soldier (a combination of Superman and Captain America).